 - Generic Fentanyl Pain Patches are manufactured by numerous companies, which may have defective products.
 Mylan Laboratories is one generic manufacturer.

-The manufacturers of the Fentanyl Pain Patches sold defective patches to the public, and they are responsible in strict liability for their products.
-However, the companies were also negligent, perhaps willfully so, in not carefully monitoring their products.
+The manufacturers of the Fentanyl Pain Patches sold defective patches to the public, and they are responsible for strict liability for their products, the lawsuits alleged.
+The companies were also negligent, perhaps willfully so, in not carefully monitoring their products.
 Fentanyl Pain Patches are lucrative products, and Duragesic sales reached $50 million in the second quarter of 2009 (compared to $70 million in the second quarter of 2008).
 They had a strong profit motive to delay warning and recalling their defective devices.

-- A Subsys lawsuit invovling a fentanyl drug that was allegedly overprescribed.
+- A Subsys lawsuit involving a fentanyl drug that was allegedly overprescribed.